 The People’s Republic of Bangladesh has not acceded to the Convention on Cluster Munitions.

 Bangladesh participated in several meetings of the Oslo Process that created the convention, but did not attend the formal negotiations in Dublin in May 2008.
-Bangladesh was represented at a regional conference on cluster munitions in Bali, Indonesia in November 2009.
+Bangladesh attended a regional conference on the convention in Bali, Indonesia, in November 2009.

-Bangladesh voted in favor of the annual UN General Assembly (UNGA) resolution in December 2018 that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-Bangladesh has not explained why it has voted in favour of the annual UNGA resolution promoting the convention since it was first introduced in 2015.
+In December 2021, Bangladesh voted in favor of the United Nations General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention every year since it was first introduced in 2015.

 Bangladesh is a State Party to the Mine Ban Treaty.
-It is also party to the Convention on Conventional Weapons.
+It is also party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling

-Cluster Munition Monitor interviews with Faiyaz Murshid Kazi, Counsellor, Permanent Mission of Bangladesh to the UN in New York, New York, 13 and 16 October 2017; CMC meeting with Toufiq Islam Shatil, Counsellor, Permanent Mission of Bangladesh to the UN in Geneva, Geneva, 6 September 2016; and meeting with Sarwar Mahmood, Counselor, Permanent Mission of Bangladesh to the UN in New York, New York, 19 October 2010.
+Statement of Bangladesh, Convention on Cluster Munitions Ninth Meeting of States Parties, Geneva, 2 September 2019.
+This marked the first time that Bangladesh formally elaborated its views on the convention, though officials had previously discussed the country’s views with the CMC on many occasions.
+CMC interviews with Faiyaz Murshid Kazi, Counsellor, Permanent Mission of Bangladesh to the UN in New York, New York, 13 and 16 October 2017; CMC meeting with Toufiq Islam Shatil, Counsellor, Permanent Mission of Bangladesh to the UN in Geneva, Geneva, 6 September 2016; and CMC meeting with Sarwar Mahmood, Counselor, Permanent Mission of Bangladesh to the UN in New York, New York, 19 October 2010.
 Notes by the CMC.

 For more information on Bangladesh’s policy and practice regarding cluster munitions through early 2010, see ICBL, Cluster Munition Monitor 2010 (Ottawa: Mines Action Canada, October 2010), p.
 196.

-CMC interview with Muhammad Golam Sarowar, Armed Forces Division, Armed Forces of Bangladesh, in Lusaka, 12 September 2013.
+CMC interview with Muhammad Golam Sarowar, Armed Forces Division, Bangladesh Armed Forces, in Lusaka, 12 September 2013.
 Notes by the CMC.